Generative Transformer for Accurate and Reliable Salient Object Detection: Accurate and Reliable Salient Object Detection via Generative Transformer

-As we discussed before, the inconsistent depth contrast distribution may hinder the performance of existing RGB-D saliency detection models.
-We then propose an auxiliary depth estimation module to solve the \enquote{distribution gap} issue within the existing RGB-D saliency detection datasets.
-The auxiliary depth estimation module has the same structure as our saliency decoder $\theta_2$, which takes the backbone feature $f_{\theta_{1}}(x')=\{t_l\}_{l=1}^4$\footnote{$x'$ is the early-fused RGB $x$ and depth $d$ feature (see Section \ref{subsubsec_network_details}).} as input, and outputs a one channel depth map.
+As we discussed before, the inconsistent depth data (see both Table~\ref{tab:existing_rgbd_dataset} and Fig.~\ref{fig:depth_global_contrast}) may hinder the performance of existing RGB-D saliency detection models.
+We then propose an auxiliary depth module to solve the \enquote{distribution gap} issue within existing RGB-D SOD datasets.
+The auxiliary depth module with parameters $\theta_3$ has the same structure as our saliency decoder $\theta_2$, which takes the backbone feature $f_{\theta_{1}}(x')$ as input, and outputs a one-channel depth map $d'=f_{\theta_3}(f_{\theta_{1}}(x'))$.
 Within this framework, the final loss function has extra depth related loss:

-where $\alpha=0.1$ is used to control the contribution of the auxiliary depth estimation module, and following the conventional setting, we set $\beta=0.85$ in this paper. $\mathcal{L}_{ssim}$ is the SSIM loss function \cite{Godard_2017_CVPR} and $\mathcal{L}_1$ denotes the L1 loss.
+where $\alpha=0.1$ is used to control the contribution of the auxiliary depth module, and following the conventional setting, we set $\beta=0.85$ in this paper. $\mathcal{L}_{ssim}$ is the SSIM loss function~\cite{Godard_2017_CVPR} and $\mathcal{L}_1$ denotes the L1 loss.